Thursday, October 02, 2008

 The second clue was that the registrar was informed of her death by "E.H.
 Woodyer, sister".
 At first I thought this person might be a nursing sister but I checked the UK national marriage index and found a Vousden-Woodyer marriage between an Elizabeth Hider Vousden and William Woodyer, in Lambeth, Surrey (now south London) in the April-June quarter of 1870.
 Elizabeth Hider is known to me, she had a sister Mary Ann, and their parents were James Hider Vousden and Elizabeth nee Waghorn.

 I then found James and Elizabeth and their children in the 1851 census, in Goudhurst, including daughter Mary Ann, aged 6.
 This age is an exact match for the Mary Ann Vousden already identified in the 1871 and 1881 censuses.
-Clearly, the 1839 birth date does not match the 1851/1871/1881 census ages or the age given on her death certificate, all of which point to 1844/5.
+Clearly, the 1851/1871/1881 census ages and the age given on her death certificate all point to a birth year of 1844/5.

 Mary Ann Vousden's grandparents were William and Mercy Vousden, the same couple who feature in an earlier blog: Walter Vousden and the Town Crier of Niagara Falls.
 Her great grandparents, Thomas and Sarah (nee Borman) Vousden were my 5 x great grandparents, making us second cousins 4 times removed, and so yet another "stray" Vousden is re-located into Goudhurst.